Godin xtSA Multi Voice Electric Guitar (2020) - Review and Description

 Godin guitars are by no means cheap or 'low budget' instruments.
 However, from a buyer's perspective, they benefit from several factors.
 Firstly, they don't have the 'brand recognition' or market penetration that allows them to get away with charging absurdly high prices (yet).
 Though many Godin guitars are quite high tech, they are generally affordable and many Godin designs are also quirky enough to 'stand out' from the crowd.

-Due to the production techniques and automation involved, I wouldn't exactly call Godin guitars 'hand-made', though they are absolutely 'well crafted' and still involve considerable human intervention.
+Due to the production techniques and automation involved, I wouldn't exactly call Godin guitars 'hand-made', though they are absolutely 'well crafted' and still involve considerable human intervention, particularly for finishing.

 Godin guitars are certainly not mass produced by comparison to Chinese made instruments.
 Being wholly constructed in Canada and the Northern USA, does imbue these guitars with a greater sense of integrity and transparency.
 We know, for example, that the people who are making these guitars are actually being paid a 'real' wage to do so.
 There are also YouTube videos showing the Godin factories' operation and the various production processes.